-With pay-as-you-go plans, there is a per-minute fee for each person.
-For a reservationless service, fees typically range from 2 to 10 cents.
+With pay-as-you-go plans, there is a per-minute fee for each person on a call.
+For a reservationless service, fees typically range from 2 to 10 cents per minute, per person.
 For example, a 30-minute call with 10 participants would likely cost $6 to $30.

 With unlimited plans, you pay a monthly fee and can host as many conference calls as you want, for as long as you want.
 Fees for unlimited plans range from $7 to $60 per month.

 Some providers also charge extra fees for things such as toll-free calling, call recording and transcription services.